milairhu/WebSocketChat/README.md

 The first step is to launch the admin interface to create users.
 Go to the *admin_interface* folder and launch the interface.
 Then, on **localhost:8080**, you can create, delete and modify users.
 A default admin account is *jb@test.com* with password *jbSr03Test\**.
 Some other accounts are already created and editable with an admin account.

 Then, go to *user_interface*, launch with *npm run start* and connect to **localhost:3000**.
 The user should log in with the credentials created in the admin interface.
 The user can then create and participate to chats if they are available.
-The owner of a chat can invite other users to this chat, as well as modifying the chat.
+The owner of a chat can invite other users to an own chat, as well as modifying the chat.
 Invited users can only participate in the chat when it is available.

 If a users can't find their password, they can reset it by clicking on the "Forgot password" link on the login page.
 They will receive an email with their password.